 Shed Loads of Love!

-If, on the other hand, you’re looking for a real limited edition for your limited edition (!) why not try Shed Loads of Love! from Cumbria’s Shed 1 Gin?
+If, on the other hand, you’re looking for a real limited edition for your limited edition (!) why not try Shed Loads of Love! from Cumbria’s Shed 1 Distillery?
 This run of just 100 bottles features rose petals, lavender and strawberries alongside a delicate hint of chilli.

 Serve neat, with tonic, or in a glass of champagne!